Hemorrhoid Treatment Options

 An exam will be done to help you make the most informed decision on what hemorrhoid treatment is right for you.

-Injection: To shrink the hemorrhoid, medicine is injected into tissue above the hemorrhoid where no feeling is present.
+Injection or Sclerotherapy: To shrink the hemorrhoid, medicine is injected into tissue above the hemorrhoid where no feeling is present.
+This is performed in the office.

-Infrared Coagulation: (IRC) is the most widely used office treatment for hemorrhoids.
+Infrared Coagulation: (IRC) is a widely used office treatment for hemorrhoids.
 A small probe contacts the area above the hemorrhoid where no feeling is present.
 This causes it to shrink and recede.

 Rubber Banding: (Ligation) A special instrument fits a small rubber band over part of the hemorrhoid.
 The rubber band stops the blood flow into the pinched-off portion, which falls off within a week.
 This is also done where no feeling is present.